Jeelani Bano: Awards and recognitions

 Bano received the Andhra Pradesh Sahitya Akademi Award in 1960, followed by the Soviet Land Nehru Award in 1985.

 She received the Qaumi Haali Award from the Haryana Urdu Academy in 1989.

 The Government of India honoured her with the civilian award of Padma Shri in 2001.

 Selected works

-She has been writing since 1954 in Hindi, Urdu, Gujarati and Telugu.
+She had been writing since 1954 in Hindi, Urdu, Gujarati and Telugu.